ELO is looked after by a small committee, elected at the AGM to which all members are invited.

 Come and speak to us at one of our events.

-Trina’s organisation and book-keeping ensures the club runs smoothly.
-As well as keeping the accounts, Trina lets the club use her garage to store much of our equipment.
-She maintains contact with the owners, tennants and rangers of all the areas we run on, ensuring we can hold events on a wide range of terrain.
+Trina lets the club use her garage to store much of our equipment.
+She maintains contact with the owners, tenants and rangers of all the areas we run on, ensuring we can hold events on a wide range of terrain.

 As well as taking minutes at meetings, Robin’s responsibilities involve communications with British Orienteering and the Scottish Orienteering Association.
-He is also webmaster.
 More obviously, he champions the use of SPORTident timing systems at orienteering events not just in East Lothian but all across Scotland.
 At any events, he’s most easily found wherever the computers are.

 Committee member and Child Protection Officer